GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Set
-Set is an iterable object that guarantees uniqueness, meaning it does not allow duplicate element within the object.
-Just like dictionary, set uses curly bracket `{}` to assign values but without `key`-`value` pair.
-Due to the reasons above, set is much faster to check the elements than list.
+Set is an iterable object that guarantees uniqueness, meaning it does not allow duplicate elements within the object.
+Just like a dictionary object, set uses curly bracket `{}` to assign values but without `key`-`value` pair.
+Due to the reasons above, set objects are much faster to check the elements than lists.

 ```python
 st = {value1, value2, value3}